Blended Schedule Frequently Asked Questions

 What are the benefits for me with a blended schedule?

 A blended schedule gives you the flexibility to participate in different types of learning.
 You can complete internship hours at a workplace in your field of study, do off-campus project work, or get smaller group help from your teacher.
-Also, for students who attend a high school other than Grayson High School, the ability to work from home or a location close to your home or home school two days per week means less money spent on gas and less time driving!
+Also, for students who attend a high school other than Grayson High School, the ability to work from home or a location close to your home or home school one day per week means less money spent on gas and less time driving!
 For students planning to attend college, many post-secondary institutions are now using online or blended models as well.
 By using this model at the Grayson Technical Program, we are giving you experience with this less-restrictive learning model.
 You are now more responsible for your learning and for keeping up with due dates and assignments without a teacher reminding you each day.

 What types of assignments or work will I do on my "online" days?